By Marika Sboros

 It is the latest in the menu of online courses that the Nutrition Network (NN) offers.
 The NN is powered by the Cape Town-based Noakes Foundation.
 Content is aimed primarily at doctors but has relevance for dietitians, nutritionists, nurses and health coaches, say organisers.

 It is a series of online, self-study lectures for participants in their own time.
-The course carries seven ethics CPD (Continuing Professional Development) points from the South African Medical Association.
+The course also carries seven ethics CPD (Continuing Professional Development) points from the South African Medical Association.

 Ethics in a digital world